mattvenn/zero-to-asic-www/content/terminology/PDK.md

 The Process Design Kit is a library of all the specifications that describe a particular factories' particular chip fabrication process.

-In our case we have access to the Skywater factories 130 nanometer process, usually called sky130.
+In our case we have access to the Skywater factories 130 nanometer [process](/terminology/node), usually called sky130.

+Tim Edwards:

+> Note that this process is advertised as a "hybrid 180nm / 130nm".
+A number of aspects are either very close to a 180nm process or somewhere between 180 and 130.
+The typical minimum length low-voltage transistor is 150nm.

+For more information about process sizes see this about the [node](/terminology/node).

 This picture shows how the layers of the chip stack up to form the complete ASIC.

 ![stackup](/stackup.png)

-This picture shows all the layers defined in the PDK that can be used in a design tool like [Magic](/terminology/magic).
+This table shows all the layers defined in the PDK that can be used in a design tool like [Magic](/terminology/magic).

 ![layers](/sky130-layers.png)